AnnabelleEN/AnnabelleEN/README.md

 </p>

 ## About Me
-I am a Master of Public Health Student with strong interests in Epidemiology, Environmental, and Global Public Health.
+I am a Master of Public Health Student with strong interests in Epidemiology and Biostatistics.

 My focus is on disease surveillance and outbreak investigations for infectious, vector-borne, water-borne, and food-borne diseases.